montagejs/montagejs.org/docs/serialization-format.md

 ```

 ### Referencing DOM Elements
-You can reference DOM elements from a MontageJS declaration using a special JSON object representation.
+You can reference DOM elements from a Mod declaration using a special JSON object representation.
 This is commonly used to assign an HTML element to a component's `element` property, or anytime you need a reference to a DOM element.

 To reference an element by ID, use the following JSON syntax, where _elementID_ is the ID of an element in the document that contains the serialization:

 `{"#": "elementID"}`

-For example, the following block declares a MontageJS Button component whose `element` property is assigned the <div> with the ID of `loginButton`:
+For example, the following block declares a Mod Button component whose `element` property is assigned the <div> with the ID of `loginButton`:

 ```html
 // index.html